skorokithakis/sysaidmin/README.md

 ==============================
 Running command: ssh localhost
 ==============================
-Press any key to continue...
+Press any key to continue, Ctrl-C to terminate...

 ssh: connect to host localhost port 22: Connection refused